Superman and Spider-Man: Publication history

 The book was officially co-written by Shooter and Marv Wolfman, who at the time was writing the popular DC title The New Teen Titans.
 John Buscema penciled the story, and Joe Sinnott inked the main figures.
 The backgrounds were inked by a who's who of contemporary Marvel talent: Terry Austin, Klaus Janson, Bob Layton, Steve Leialoha, Bob McLeod, Al Milgrom, Josef Rubinstein, Walt Simonson, Brett Breeding, and Bob Wiacek.
-The front cover was painted by Bob Larkin from a layout by John Romita, Sr.
+The front cover was painted by Bob Larkin from a layout by John Romita Sr.

 Other features of the book include Superman and Spider-Man's origins on the inside front cover, an earlier cover concept on the inside back cover, and house ads for both Marvel and DC.

-Plot summary
+Plot

 The story begins in Manhattan, where Spider-Man foils a bank robbery.
 Easily dispatching the criminals, his Spider-sense alerts him about a nearby construction site, but unable to determine any immediate danger, he moves on.
 The reader learns, however, that the site camouflages an elaborate base of the Latverian monarch Doctor Doom, connected with a years-long plot of his known as "Project Omega".
 Doom initiates Omega by luring the Hulk to Superman's hometown of Metropolis using a special micro-transmitter.

-Spider-Man's alter-ego of Peter Parker is assigned by The Daily Bugle to cover The Hulk's advance towards Metropolis.
+Spider-Man's alter-ego of Peter Parker is assigned by the Daily Bugle to cover the Hulk's advance towards Metropolis.
 Parker arrives in Metropolis just in time to witness the confrontation between Superman and the Hulk.
 Parker changes into Spider-Man, but is outclassed and unable to help.
 Battling the Hulk, Superman discovers the beacon and destroys it, calming the Hulk and winning his trust.
-The Hulk reverts to his Bruce Banner form, but Doom's plan has worked: the damage Hulk caused released the Parasite from a special underground cell.
+The Hulk reverts to Bruce Banner, but Doom's plan has worked: the damage Hulk caused released Parasite from a special underground cell.
 S.T.A.R.
 Labs takes custody of Banner, hoping to find a cure for his condition.
 Doom, monitoring everything, still needs Banner for his plan, and now he knows exactly where to find him.

-Peter Parker goes to work for The Daily Planet while Superman's alter-ego of Clark Kent takes a leave and joins the staff of the Bugle in New York City, each seeking to investigate the crisis from a different end.
-Superman has realized that the Hulk's rampage was designed to free the Parasite, and reasons that, as Luthor is behind bars, only Dr. Doom could be behind the scheme.
+Peter Parker goes to work for the Daily Planet while Superman's alter-ego of Clark Kent takes a leave and joins the staff of the Bugle in New York City, each seeking to investigate the crisis from a different end.
+Superman has realized that the Hulk's rampage was designed to free Parasite, and reasons that, as Luthor is behind bars, only Doom could be behind the scheme.
 Superman visits the monarch of Latveria at its New York embassy, where Doom freely admits he's plotting world domination.
 Superman is sworn to uphold the laws of men, and on Latverian soil, Doom is the law.
 He even makes an attempt to capture the Man of Steel, but Superman uses the lead-lined everything room of Doom's headquarters to his advantage.
-When Doom releases some kryptonite, Superman rolls himself in the lead-lining and blocks the lethal radiation.
+When Doom releases some kryptonite, Superman rolls himself in the lead-lining and blocks the radiation.
 Nonetheless, Doom remains untouchable.